clarkngo/cjn-cpp/cpp_project_setup/mac/README.md

 Full installation reference: https://code.visualstudio.com/docs/cpp/config-clang-mac

 1)	Open your VS Code.

 2)	Click Open Folder.

+Note: Follow Local machine step if for personal projects, else follow GitHub repository for classroom submission.

+#### Local machine
+Create a new folder and name it `project1`
+#### GitHub repository
 If you are an online student:
 Open CS555_Fall_2019/ON/Yourname/Module1. ( File > Open )